-The Group's hedging arrangements will be reviewed at least annually as part of the approval of the business plan and following any changes to the Group's debt profile.
-Ongoing Treasury reporting will assess the risks associated with the hedge profile being outside the targets set out above and consideration will be given, where appropriate, to aligning the fixed:floating loans ratio, considering market conditions and associated costs at the time.
+The Group's mix of fixed and floating rate debt will be reviewed at least annually as part of the approval of the business plan and following any changes to the Group's debt profile.
+Ongoing Treasury reporting will assess the risks associated with the interest rate mix being outside the targets set out above and consideration will be given, where appropriate, to aligning the fixed:floating loans ratio, considering market conditions and associated costs at the time.
 Throughout the year the Director of Treasury will monitor the arrangements in relation to the ongoing funding requirements and current level of market interest rates.